When Ohm's Law Doesn't Apply...

 Ohm's law, meaning the set of simple equations that define the relationship between voltage, current, resistance, and power, is an essential tool for appliance techs.
 Not only is it the cornerstone of understanding electricity, but it's also an invaluable troubleshooting tool.
 This said, there are some loads to which the simple form of Ohm's law doesn't apply.
 The simple form of Ohm's Law only takes into account real resistance (ohms) but does not consider other ways that electron movement can be opposed, such as inductive reactance or capacitive reactance-- these types of opposition to electron movement is called impedance.
 More on that in a moment.

-These loads are called non-ohmic loads, and they're far more common than you might think.
+These loads are called reactive or non-ohmic loads, and they're far more common than you might think.
 Motor windings and solenoid coils are both examples of non-ohmic loads that we encounter all the time in the field.
 "Normal loads", to which Ohm's law applies normally, are called ohmic loads.
-These are things like light bulbs and heating elements.
+These are things like resistors and calrod heating elements.

 So what makes this difference between ohmic and non-ohmic loads?
 Why does Ohm's law apply to one and not the other?